Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Introduction

-A map $f:I\rightarrow I$ is an interval exchange transformation (IET) of $I$ if it is one to one, piecewise continuous, and its restriction to every interval where it is continuous is a translation.
+A map $f:I\rightarrow I$ is an interval exchange transformation (IET) of $I$ if it is one to one, piecewise continuous, and its restriction to every interval on which it is continuous is a translation.

 A map $f:I\rightarrow I$ is a generalized interval exchange transformation (GIET) of $I$ if it is one to one and piecewise continuous. \end{definition}